griddles/vortex/README.md

 ### How to get involved

-Join the Vortex Development Discord at https://discord.gg/5zWxzwAukj and send a message in the #applications channel with your qualifications, why you want to help out, etc. If I think you're a good fit, I'll add you to the team.
+Join the Vortex Development Discord at https://discord.gg/5zWxzwAukj and send a message in the #applications channel with your qualifications, why you want to help out, etc. If I think you're a good fit, I'll add you to the team (currently just me).
 Currently I have no funding for this, but if I can get enough support hopefully I'll be able to turn this into a real company and start hiring actual developers, maybe even some of you guys if you're up for that.
 Also, the website has a Trello board so you can see what I'm working on now, what I've finished, and what I'm planning for the site. https://trello.com/b/NXhxTanZ/vortex

 We currently need (in order of importance):

- - HTML/CSS/PHP/JS devs, to make the core of the website
+ - ASP.NET/C#/SQL devs, to make the core of the website
- - someone who can write some backend code, like stuff to handle the video uploading process and also the algorithm, preferably in something like c# but if you know a language that is 1: somewhat commonly used 2: relatively easy to learn and use and 3: more efficient than c# then that would work too
- - someone who knows how to write SQL and use mySQL databases, or something similar but better
- - someone who can handle server hosting stuff so we can actually make this a website
+ - HTML/CSS devs, to do styling and stuff
+ - Anything else relevant to ASP.NET CORE development, I honestly don't really know what I'm doing

 you dont necessarily have to fit exactly to these, if you know more about web design/database stuff/server hosting than me (you probably do) and there's a different/better way to do all this then just hop in the discord and tell me.